Innovations in Machine Tool in Process Measurement and Feedback with Metrology Close Loop

 Applied Automation Technologies, USA

 In recent years, in process measurement of parts with complicated geometrical features became necessary to manufacture at high precision and lower costs.
 By using CAD based measurement software developed by AAT with virtual machine modeling for programming and a real time interface with a machine tool controller, it is possible to achieve CMM style measurement capability directly within the manufacturing process.
-Whilst offline programming allows development of a measurement program directly from a CAD model for any GDT reporting; post processing enables to execute this program on any machine tool with ease of use similar to CAM programs.
+Whilst offline programming allows development of a measurement program directly from a CAD model for any GDT reporting; post processing enables to execute this program on any machine tool with ease of use like CAM programs.
 With this method, an inner loop of Metrology Feedback is created to use metrology as a part of achieving highest quality while keeping cost at the minimum during the manufacturing cycle.
-The overall system helps in many applications from large piece manufacturing process such as aerospace wing or automotive die manufacturing to automated factory control such as engine manufacturing or a high volume production of cell phone casing.
+The overall system helps in many applications from large piece manufacturing process such as aerospace wing or automotive die manufacturing to automated factory control such as engine manufacturing or a high-volume production of cell phone casing.

 1. IN PROCESS MEASUREMENT